Telegram Casual Bot

 1.3.
 Events

 If you've not activated the events, it'll ask you to activate it.
-After doing this (or if you already had them enabled), you can enable or disable the command /events , the daily notification (at 8:50 am) with the event list or notifications when an event begins or ends.
+After doing this (or if you already had it enabled), you can enable or disable the command /events , the daily notification (at 8:50 am) with the event list or notifications when an event begins or ends.

 To be able to modify these settings the group must have at least 11 members.